 8. Cremation Statistics in 2017 are projected to surpass in-ground burial 51.6% to 42.3 %.
 By 2030 the National Funeral Directors Association is projecting statistics to increase to 71.1% to 23.2%.
 The trend towards cremation is fast becoming the norm.

-10. A beautiful church columbarium garden setting can set the stage for “new funeral traditions” that will enhance the interment experience and meet the needs of the congregation.
+10. A beautiful church columbarium garden setting can set the stage for “new funeral traditions” that will provide a meaningful monument for cremation interment while meeting the needs of The Church Community.